jazzsequence/WordPress-Admin-Help/readme.txt

 There are some screenshots on the GitHub project page: https://github.com/jazzsequence/WordPress-Admin-Help

 == Changelog ==

+= 0.6 =
+* Corrected update tab selector on the plugins page
+* Removed support for title attributes
+* Changed "configure help" to "help settings"
+* added tooltips to Users pages
+* adds global tooltips (tooltips that exist on all pages, like the sidebars)
+* some minor tweaks to the arrow
+* adds tooltip hook for links menu
+* tweaks label text for settings a bit

 = 0.5 =
 * some tooltips added to Users page